fediverse-devnet/feditest/docs/plan/index.md

 Different Fediverse apps have different capabilities, such as microblogging vs. image sharing.
 As a result, not all tests will be applicable to all Fediverse apps.

-Steve Bate's testsuite project (see above) already has the notion of a capability for app, which we will continue to use for categorizing apps and tests, so only applicable tests will be run for specific apps.
+Steve Bate's testsuite project (see above) already has the notion of capabilities for an app, which we will continue to use for categorizing apps and tests, so only applicable tests will be run for specific apps.